-There are few more refreshing Tamil Nadu moments than boarding a bus in the heat-soaked plains and disembarking in the sharp pinch of a Kodaikanal night or morning.
-This misty hill station, 120km northwest of Madurai in the Palni hills, is more relaxed and more intimate than its big sister Ooty (brochures call Kodai the ‘Princess of Hill Stations’, while Ooty is the Queen).
-The renowned Kodaikanal International School provides a bit of cosmopolitan influence, with students from around the globe.
+There are few more refreshing Tamil Nadu moments than leaving the heat-soaked plains for the sharp pinch of a Kodaikanal night or morning.
+This misty hill station, 75 miles (120km) northwest of Madurai in the protected Palani Hills, is more relaxed and intimate than its big sister Ooty (Kodai is the ‘Princess of Hill Stations’, Ooty the Queen).
+It’s not all cold either; days feel more like deep spring than early winter.

 Centred on a beautiful star-shaped lake, Kodai rambles up and down hillsides with patches of shola (virgin forest), unique to South India's Western Ghats, and evergreen broadleaf trees like magnolia, mahogany, myrtle and rhododendron.
 Another plant speciality is the kurinji shrub, whose lilac-blue blossoms appear every 12 years (next due 2030).